scoconno/scoconno.github.io/mind/personal/notes.md

 Personal Identity
 Compare a picture of you taken yesterday to a picture taken of you just after birth.
 Are the people depicted in the photographs the same person?
 They certainly seem different.

-- human undergo complete cellular replacement every severn years.
+Humans undergo complete cellular replacement every severn years.
-- you could put the life after death thing here.
-Questions about reincarnation.
-A person claims to have memories of incidents long time ago.
-Are they the same person as that from years ago?
+So the cells that compose that baby are not the same as the cells that composed the person from yesterday.
+The appearances are also very different.
+One is small baby, just a few pounts.
+The person from yesterday is heavier, taller, can think, read, and, well, do all the things that adults can do but babies cannot.

 ## Understanding the Question

 English can mislead us when trying to answer these questions.
-The words `identity', `identical', `similar', and 'same' are ambiguous; they can be used to describe different relations.
+The words 'identity', 'identical', 'similar', and 'same' are ambiguous; they can be used to describe different relations.
 And whenever a word can be used in several ways, we need to disambiguate those uses to answer questions that contain them.
 If a person told you they left their car near the bank, they could mean they left it near the money bank or the river bank.
 It's obviously important to identify which one they mean.

-`Same' (and our other words) can also be used in different ways.
+'Same' (and our other words) can also be used in different ways.
 On the one hand, it can be used to speak about qualitative similarity.
 Qualitative similarity is something that numerically distinct objects enjoy by sharing similar features.
 Two chairs are qualitatively similar in virtue of having similar shapes, sizes, and function.
 But they are still two chairs; if you buy both, you will have to pay twice the cost of one.

-We can also use these words to talk about what is called numerical identity, the relation that each thing holds to itself and nothing else.
-Clark Kent and Superman are numerically identical. `Numerical identity' is used when we want to say that there is just one entity to be counted.
+We can also use these words to talk about what is called *numerical identity*, the relation that each thing holds to itself and nothing else.
+Clark Kent and Superman are numerically identical.
+'Numerical identity' is used when we want to say that there is just one entity to be counted.
 Suppose you know that Superman and Clark Kent were in the room.
 You would make a mistake if you counted them as two people; there is just one person there.

 Humans obviously change their qualities over time.
 You and the baby you grew from share few, if any, features.
 You may have the same color eyes, but you are different sizes, different weight, made of different cells, different hair lengths, different tastes and dispositions.
 Nevertheless, you and that baby are numerically identical.